This October is YOUR CHANCE to have your say and vote for who you want representing your views at the Council table.

-- Fill out your voting papers that arrive in the post; tick the candidates you want to be on the Masterton District Council.
+- If you’re enrolled your voting papers will arrive in the post.
+Fill them out by ticking the candidates you want to be on the Masterton District Council.
 You can tick up to 10 names for Councillors, plus another tick for who you want to be Mayor.
 If you only want to vote for one person, just tick their name.

 - Post your completed papers using the prepaid envelope provided or drop it into the Council office at 161 Queen Street.
 Voting papers need to be posted before Saturday 5th October or dropped into Council before 12 noon 12th October